 Poker

-Betting often plays a part in these versions, too; players often bet or wager to have the best hand at a showdown or persuade opponents to fold.
+Betting often plays a part in these versions, too; players usually bet or wager to have the best hand at a showdown or persuade opponents to fold.
 Poker's competitive nature has birthed numerous tournaments, such as the World Series of Poker, to showcase these talents from around the globe.

 Bridge

 Bridge is a four-player trick-taking card game played in partnerships.
-Widely considered to be one of the most intellectually challenging card games, bridge focuses on communication and strategic thinking.
+Widely considered one of the most intellectually challenging card games, bridge focuses on communication and strategic thinking.
 Players use knowledge of probability and tactics to outwit their opponents while adhering to complex bidding rules.

 Rummy